 You naturally want to secure the full amount of compensation to which you’re entitled.
-This is yet another reason it’s smart to work with a Miami car crash attorney.
+This is yet another reason it’s smart to work with a Miami auto accident attorney.
 Along with obvious financial losses, such as those resulting from medical bills and lost wages, you may also face other challenges after an auto accident.
 Perhaps you now struggle with anxiety whenever you even consider the prospect of getting back behind the wheel.
 No longer feeling comfortable operating a car can have a major impact on your lifestyle, affecting everything from employment prospects to relationships.
 You may be able to account for these types of losses when calculating the total damages you’re owed.

 It’s not always the case that one party is liable and one party is the victim in a Miami auto accident.
 In some instances, parties may share liability.
 For example, maybe a distracted driver rear-ended your vehicle at an intersection.
 In a case such as this, it might seem obvious they’re fully liable, but if your brake lights aren’t functioning properly, an insurance company could make the argument that you’re also responsible to at least some degree.
 Luckily, cases of shared liability don’t prevent you from seeking compensation, but they do require the help of an attorney to reduce your liability and maximize your settlement amount.

 - Speeding: According to surveys and studies, far too many people are comfortable exceeding the posted speed limits, despite speeding being a main cause in nearly one-third of all fatal auto accidents.
 Make sure you obey the speed limit, and be aware of others on the road who may be driving too fast.